China–Namibia relations

 Former Chinese embassy in Windhoek, Namibia.

 Diplomatic relations between the People's Republic of China (PRC) and the Republic of Namibia were first established the day after Namibia's independence, but relations with Namibian independence movements date back to the 1960s.

 History

 Before Namibian independence

 In the 1960s, the PRC established relations with SWAPO and SWANU.
 According to academic Ian Taylor, "China had to carefully balance calls for support for Namibian independence and the national struggle (fought by SWAPO), with condemnations of Soviet hegemonic machinations in the region."

 Since Namibian independence

 Namibia and the PRC established relations on 22 March 1990, a day after Namibia's independence.
-From 1989 to 1990, China sent 20 personnel to Namibia to help monitors its elections; this was China's first involvement in United Nations peacekeeping efforts in Africa.
+From 1989 to 1990, China sent 20 personnel to Namibia to help monitor its elections; this was China's first involvement in United Nations peacekeeping efforts in Africa.

 In 2018, China and Namibia formed a comprehensive strategic partnership.

 Namibia was among the African countries which expressed support for the Chinese government during the 2019-2020 Hong Kong protests.
 In January 2020, Namibia's land reform minister stated that Namibia fully supports Chinese territorial integrity and sovereignty, including with respect to Hong Kong.